-How To Win Your Wife Back After Hurting Her: 9 Steps to Rebuild Trust and Save Your Marriage
+How To Win Your Wife Back After Hurting Her

 Step 1: Take Full Responsibility Without Defensiveness

 Before anything can begin to heal, you need to take a hard, honest look at your behavior.
-Owning up to your actions is not the same as beating yourself up—it's about acknowledging the reality of what happened without making excuses or blaming your wife.
+It’s essential to realize the full impact your actions have had on your wife.
+Owning up to your actions is not the same as beating yourself up—it’s about acknowledging the reality of what happened without making excuses or blaming your wife.

 Responsibility sounds like: “I hurt you, and it was wrong.
 I understand now how much damage that caused.”